bryanjclark/SwiftTweaks/README.md

 ```

 #### Why can’t any type be used for a `Tweak`?
 While `Tweak<T>` is generic, we have to restrict `T` to be `TweakableType` so that we can guarantee that each kind of `T` can be represented in our editing interface and persisted on disk.
 More types would be awesome, though!
-It’d be neat to support dictionaries, closures, strings, and other things.
+It’d be neat to support dictionaries, closures, and other things.

 If you’d like to extend `TweakableType`, you’ll need to extend some internal components, like `TweakViewDataType`, `TweakDefaultData`, `TweakViewData`, and `TweakPersistency`.
 Feel free to open a pull request if you’d like to add a new type!